 PromiseLogic.majority()

-The PromiseLogic.majority() method implements MAJORITY (majority voting) logic gate semantics, succeeding when number of successful Promises exceeds half, suitable for distributed system consensus and voting decision scenarios.
+The PromiseLogic.majority() method implements MAJORITY (majority voting) logic gate semantics, succeeding when number of successful Promises exceeds to threshold.
+It returns a PromiseWithTimer instance which wraps native Promise and provides additional functionality.

 Syntax